2025 Capital Gains Tax Brackets Explained: What OBBBA Changes Mean for Your Investments

 High-Income Reporting and the NIIT

-Consulting an investment tax advisor for high net worth individuals is critical if you expect to cross these thresholds.
+Consulting an investment tax advisor for high net worth individuals becomes critical if you expect to cross these thresholds.
 These professionals can help you time your asset sales to avoid “bracket creep.”
-By strategically harvesting losses before the December 31 deadline, you can lower your MAGI and potentially reduce or eliminate the NIIT hit on your 2025 return.
+Strategically harvesting losses before the December 31 deadline can lower your MAGI and potentially reduce or eliminate the NIIT hit on your 2025 return.

 The 2025 tax year represents a significant period for investors and service industry workers.
-As the potential expiration of major tax laws approaches, understanding how assets and earnings are taxed today is a key step toward protecting wealth.
-Utilizing tax planning strategies for capital gains in 2025 is a primary method for managing market returns.
+Understanding how assets and earnings get taxed today is a key step toward protecting wealth as the potential expiration of major tax laws approaches.
+Tax planning strategies for capital gains 2025 remain a primary method for managing market returns.

-For 2025, the IRS continues to offer preferential rates on long-term capital gains and qualified dividends.
-These rates—0%, 15%, or 20%—are determined by total taxable income, not gross income.
-This distinction is important because deductions can lower taxable income enough to qualify for a lower rate.
-For example, a married couple earning just under the threshold can effectively pay zero federal tax on their investment growth.
+For 2025, the IRS continues to offer preferential rates of 0%, 15%, or 20% on long-term capital gains and qualified dividends, determined by total taxable income rather than gross income.
+This distinction matters because deductions can lower taxable income enough to qualify for a lower rate.
+A married couple earning just under the threshold, for example, can effectively pay zero federal tax on their investment growth.

 Filing Status 0% Rate (Up to) 15% Rate (Range) 20% Rate (Over)